-Inheritance Example 1: All three of the policies allow for inheritance.
-Evaluation of policy settings begins with the lowest policy in the hierarchy.
-In this case, LocAssignment\3 is the lowest policy (because it is assigned directly to User A) and is evaluated first.
+1. Evaluation of policy settings begins with the lowest policy in the hierarchy (the policy closest to the user).
+In this case, Policy\1 is the lowest policy (because it is assigned directly to User A) and is evaluated first.

-If one of the LocAssignment\3 policy settings is configured as Inherit, then the setting is inherited from LocAssignment\2; if the LocAssignment\2 setting is configured as Inherit, then the setting is inherited from the next policy in the hierarchy, which is LocAssignment\1.
+- 2. If one of the Policy\1 settings is configured as Inherit, then the setting is inherited from Policy\2; if the Policy\2 setting is configured as Inherit, then the setting is inherited from the next policy in the hierarchy, which is Policy\3. - 3.
 Multi-value policy settings, such as tables, do not have an Inherit setting.
 With multi-value settings, all values from the assigned policies are combined.
-In this example, any multi-value settings would combine the values from all three policies.